One graduating HSPH student will be chosen to deliver a brief inspirational speech at the School’s afternoon ceremony.

 HSPH Student Commencement Speech Guidelines

-These are suggested guidelines, many of which come from students who have been involved in past speaker-selection processes.
-While not all student commencement speeches follow these guidelines, most do.
+The following are suggested guidelines for the HSPH student commencement speech, many of which come from students who have been involved in past speaker-selection processes.
+While not all the speeches follow these guidelines, most do.

-Speeches open with greetings to the Dean, Commencement Speaker, faculty, alumni, and class of 20XX, with special thanks to parents, friends, and loved ones who made it all possible
+1. Speeches open with greetings to the Dean, Commencement Speaker, faculty, alumni, and class of 2014, with special thanks to parents, friends, and loved ones who made it all possible

 Characteristics and Length